 Ingredients: Duck, Duck Meal, Peas, Turkey, Potatoes, Pea Protein, Dried Tomato Pomace, Pea Flour, Dried Whole Egg, Quail, Chicken Meal, Chicken Fat, Salmon Oil, Sweet Potatoes, Chicken, Pheasant, Cheese, Flaxseed, Carrots, Broccoli, Cauliflower, Apples, Celery, Parsley, Lettuce, Spinach, Chicken Cartilage, Potassium Chloride, Blueberries, Cranberries, Salt, Chicory Root Extract, Yucca schidigera Extract, Alfalfa Sprouts, Sodium Selenite, Folic Acid, Taurine, Sorbic Acid (Preservative), Vitamins, Minerals, Probiotics.

-Bottom Line: This food possesses all of the things you’d want from any good food, and most owners should find the vast majority of the ingredient list familiar.
+Bottom Line: This top-quality formula possesses all of the things you’d want from any good food, and most owners should find the vast majority of the ingredients list familiar.
 However, some owners may not like the inclusion of duck meal among the ingredients.
 Duck meal is a nutritious addition to most dog foods, but it is a processed ingredient.

-Precise Pet Holistic Complete Large Breed Recipe is an all-natural, delicious and nutritious food designed specifically for the needs of your large-breed puppy.
-In addition to premium chicken, this food contains a number of other great ingredients, including fish oils, cartilage and colorful fruits.
+Precise Pet Holistic Complete Large Breed is an all-natural, delicious and nutritious dog food designed specifically for the needs of your large-breed dog.

 Notable Qualities and Features: